ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-This property specifies that a message should be sent and received without network-layer fragmentation, if possible.
+This property specifies that a Message should be sent and received without network-layer fragmentation, if possible.
 It can be used to avoid network layer fragmentation when transport segmentation is prefered.